pmoorey/articles/stackdriver-tracing.md

 pip install opencensus-ext-stackdriver
 ```

+To learn more about OpenCensus visit http://opencensus.io.

 ### Sample source code

 Below is an example of how OpenCensus has been integrated into an existing script.
-The key point is that any code nested under ```with tracer.span(name="name of span") as span:``` will contribute to the span measurement.
-As the code is processed by the Python interpreter, the first instance of a span will be the parent, any further instances will be child spans.
-The name of the span is arbitrary, but I chose a URI convention to illustrate the structure of the automation process.
+A key point is that any code nested under ```with tracer.span(name="name of span") as span:``` will contribute to the span measurement.
+As the code is processed by the Python interpreter, the first instance of a span will be the parent, any further instances will be considered child spans.
+The name of the span is arbitrary, but I chose a URI convention to illustrate the structure/flow of the automation process.

 ```python
 # import OpenCensus modules